 Manzaneda is a municipality in the eastern province of Ourense, in the Galicia region of north-west Spain.
 The site is a remote rural village and ski resort consisting of 163 private households, 53 apartments owned by MEISA Hotel which are rented to tourists, the commercial premises and related facilities (ski lifts, commercial area, shops, restaurant, swimming pool, multi sports hall, water treatment plant, artificial snow guns).

 The community of Manzaneda hosts different end users: the resort hosts over 100.000 visitors per year and around 900 inhabitants are settled permanently.
 Depending on the season, many of the local citizens are employed by MEISA to run the activities and offer services to incoming tourists.

-The demo site at Manzaneda is operated by MEISA, a public ownership company created in order to operate the Manzaneda Ski Resort.
-The organisation is responsible for the electrical energy supply to the ski resort and for the operation and maintenance of the distribution grid.
+The pilot site at Manzaneda is operated by MEISA, a public ownership company created in order to operate the Manzaneda Ski Resort.
+The organisation is responsible for the electrical energy supply of the Ski Resort and for the operation and maintenance of the distribution grid.
 The energy community will explore a simulation of time-of-use energy tariffs.
-It will be one of the first sites in Spain where the new law on self-consumption (Real Decreto-ley 15/2018) can be applied in real-life environment and be integrated to the local energy community business case development.
+It will be one of the first sites in Spain where the new law on self-consumption (Real Decreto-ley 15/2018) is applied in real-life conditions.
+The data collected will be integrated into the local energy community business case development.

 1 Electric Vehicle